 The judo uniform, or judo gi, consists of cotton drawstring pants and a matching quilted cotton jacket.
 A colored belt is worn to indicate the practitioner's rank.
-The uniform was adopted in the early part of the 20th century, at which time white was the traditional color for the pants and jacket.
-In the 1980s, blue was adopted as an alternate color in some competitions.
+The uniform was adopted in the late 19th century, at which time white was the traditional color for the pants and jacket.
+In the 1980s, blue was adopted as an alternate color in some competitions to distinguish one opponent from the other.
 The use of one blue and one white judo gi in competitions has since become commonplace in many competitive circles.

 Video of the Day

 Anton Geesink first suggested the use of the blue judo gi during the Maastricht IJF DC meeting in 1986.
 At that time, no international standards were in place to differentiate two contestants from one another during a match.
 In Japan, one contestant would affix a red sash to his belt, which would help to set him and his opponent apart, but both wore a white judo gi.